What is the Importance of Financial Analysis?

 This method is a great tool useful in asset management, liquidity, debt management, market value, the financial performance of the various departments, and profitability of the business parts.

-Using such parameters for constructive feedback and financial analysis makes the software a crucial tool which should have the potential to provide a clear, concise and personalised analysis.
+Using such parameters for constructive feedback and financial analysis makes the software a crucial tool that should have the potential to provide a clear, concise and personalised analysis.

 Financial Analyst’s software: